Can I Sue My Landlord Over Bed Bugs?

-They should specifically be dry cleaned, washed in hot water, or tumble trying for 30 minutes should kill all stages of bed bugs.
+They should specifically be dry cleaned, washed in hot water, or tumble dried for 30 minutes.

-- Even though bed bug infestations focus on bedrooms and living rooms, all food should be put away from any dining areas.
+- Even though bed bugs congregate in bedrooms and living rooms, open food should be put away and sealed.

-- Instead of throwing out your mattress (which may have been very expensive), buy a bug proof mattress encasement.
+- You may want to buy a bug proof mattress encasement.

 Can My Landlord use House Staff to Treat Bed Bugs?